-Whether you're looking to add diversity and profitability to your operation or simply to give them a try, here are the top picks from Johnny's Research Team for the beginning micro greens grower.
+Whether you're looking to add diversity and profitability to your operation or simply to give them a try, here are the best microgreens for getting off to a successful start.

 Micro mix can consist of many different kinds of vegetables — amaranth, arugula, beets, broccoli, cabbage, kale, mizuna, mustards, pac choi, radishes, to list a few — as well as tender herbs such as basil, fennel, and cutting celery.